ovn-org/ovn-kubernetes/docs/features/multiple-networks/multi-network-policies.md

 annotation without the subnet attribute defined are possible if the policy **only features** `ipBlock` peers.
 If the `net-attach-def` features the `subnet` attribute, it can also feature `namespaceSelectors` and `podSelectors`.

+## User facing API Changes

+There are no user facing API Changes.